-This functional safety assessment evaluated the compliance with IEC 61508 of the processes, procedures and techniques as implemented for the product development.
-The assessment was executed using the exida certification scheme which includes subsets of IEC 61508 requirements tailored to the SIL 3 work scope of the development team.
+This functional safety assessment investigated the compliance with IEC 61508 of the processes, procedures and techniques as implemented for the 3051 Pressure Transmitter with 4-20mA HART development.
+The investigation was executed using subsets of the IEC 61508 requirements tailored to the SIL 3 work scope of the development team.
 The result of the assessment can be summarized by the following observations:

-The audited development process complies with the relevant managerial requirements of IEC 61508 SIL 3.
+The audited Rosemount development process complies with the relevant managerial requirements of IEC 61508 SIL 3.